mvatanen/pcaptools/README.md

 #pcap_to_graph

-pcap_to_graph_tcp.sh and pcap_to_graph_udp.sh are simple scripts that generates a picture from tshark output.
+pcap_to_graph_tcp.sh and pcap_to_graph_udp.sh are simple scripts that generates a coloured picture from tshark output.

 Commands to produce needed output from pcap file is: